 We have worked to improve the understanding of ambulance clinicians by:

-- Releasing a mobile phone application that supports ambulance clinicians compliance with the Greater Manchester acute care pathway
+- Releasing a mobile phone application that supports ambulance clinicians compliance with the Greater Manchester acute care pathway (now superseded by an ambulance service app)

 - Lecturing at local universities to student Paramedics and Technicians